 A Message from the Sheriff

-As I reflect on 2018, I take pride in the Charles County Sheriff’s Office and in the community we serve.
-Our alliance with our community and the success we achieve together gives me great confidence in our future.
+As I reflect on 2019, I take pride in the Charles County Sheriff’s Office and in the community we serve.
+Positive relationships, enthusiastic leaders, and engaged citizens make me feel confident that we will achieve continued success in 2020 and beyond.